stella-cv/docs/docs/parameters.rst

       - g2o or gtsam
     * - init_retry_threshold_time
       - If tracking is failed within init_retry_threshold_time sec after initialization, reset the system
+    * - enable_temporal_keyframe_only_tracking
+      - If true, tracking with only temporal keyframes will not be treated as Lost

 .. _section-parameters-mapping: